 Jan.
 24-27: The Cookers

 Feb.
 7-10: Freddy Cole Quintet: Songs for Lovers

 Join the Drunk Shakespeare Society, a drinking club with a Shakespeare problem, as one of its inebriated members (stoked on five whiskeys to start with) retells a Shakespearean play.
 Anything can happen and no performance is the same in this interactive laugh fest.
 Audiences must be 21+.

 Schedule: M & Th 7:30 pm, W 8 pm, F & Sa 8 & 10 pm

 Michael Feinstein, leading voice of American Popular Song, has joined forces with 54 Below, the Theater District’s subterranean nightclub, restaurant and cocktail lounge underneath the former Studio 54 disco.
 Up to three shows nightly, featuring iconic and rising Broadway and popular music stars.
 Highlights:

-The National Yiddish Theatre Folksbiene (NYTF) presents the American premiere of the Yiddish language adaptation of the Tony Award-winning musical based on stories by Sholem Aleichem about milkman Tevye, his family and their traditional community in pre-revolutionary Russia.
-Oscar and Tony winner Joel Grey directs.
+The National Yiddish Theatre Folsbiene (NYTF) presents the American premiere of the Yiddish language adaptation of the 1965 Tony Award-winning musical about dairyman Tevye, his family and their traditional community in pre-revolutionary Russia.
+Joel Grey directs.